aramder/aramder.github.io/TwinkleWorks.md

 TwinkleWorks is currently developing a RGBW strobe fixture.

 TwinkleWorks is currently in the process of developing a new controller, refered to as the ED128 or EDRGB.
-The controller will have 128 individual LED drivers, each capable of supplying up to ~34v @ 700mA.
+The controller will be capable of driving 128 individual, or 32 RGBW, strobes.